aftersound/weave/dev-support/documents/param-deriver-development-guide.md

 This allows new behavior of deriving parameter from another to be supported
 - It is defined as {DeriveControl, Deriver, List}.
-- Its applicable scope is service, which means a component implements this extension point can be used in used in Weave Service Framework runtime.
+- Its applicable scope is service, which means a component implements this extension point can be used in Weave Service Framework runtime.

 ## Efforts involved in create a parameter deriver component